 About the author

 Kathryn is a specialist early years teacher and trainer who has worked with children for nearly 25 years, including 10 years as an Area SENCO.
 She is a licensed Tutor for ICAN Talk Boost as well as an ELKLAN Speech and Language Trainer.
-She regularly writes and delivers courses for early years practitioners on all aspects of SEN. You can follow her on Twitter @kathrynstinton2 or visit her website for more information.
+She regularly writes and delivers courses for early years practitioners on all aspects of SEN. You can visit her website for more information.